Arabic Social Media Listening & Sentiment Analysis

 Levantine Arabic has two different varieties and is used in the Eastern part of the Middle East.
 North Levantine Arabic is spoken in countries such as Syria and Lebanon.
 On the other hand, the South Levantine variety is used across Israel, Jordan, and Palestine.
 This vernacular language is used by 30-million people worldwide.

 These dialects, as well as 20 others, are used by Arab speakers across social media to varying degrees, often mixed with MSA, English, and other languages such as French in the case of Morocco or Tunisia.
-Social media listening and sentiment analysis look to understand these dialects using a combination of artificial intelligence, machine learning, and expertise in natural language processing (NLP).
+Social media listening and sentiment analysis look to understand these dialects using a combination of artificial intelligence, machine learning, and expertise in Arabic NLP.
 This provides brands the opportunity to extract insights from Arabic, a language dense with dialects and complexity.

 Social Media Use in the Middle East: 10 Stats You Should Know!